 Skip to Content

-Homemade Frozen Meatballs – Perfect to add to throw in your crock pot for a delicious appetizer and a great alternative for those that prefer homemade vs store bought frozen meatballs!
+These Homemade Frozen Meatballs are perfect for throwing in your slow cooker for a delicious appetizer or easy weeknight meal.
+A great alternative for those store bought frozen meatballs!

 Also, making your own meatballs means you don’t have to worry about all the additives found in most store bought freezer meatballs.